CoderYihaoWang/coderyihaowang.github.io/content/blog/building-a-hugo-theme/building-a-hugo-theme.md

 The information gathered from the above step will be grouped into models and dispatched to templates.
 Basically, the templates come in two versions (`Kind`s, in Hugo's term): single page templates and list templates.

 **Single page templates** display individual contents.
-For example, a single markdown file that you put under the contents folder, will be forwarded to a single page template.
+For example, a single markdown file that you put under the contents folder will be forwarded to a single page template.

 **List templates** don't display the content of an individual content file; they are used to provide a summary page of a certain collection.
-For example, section, taxonomy, etc. That said, you CAN create a file corresponding to a particular list template; this way, you can provide front matter to the model of a list page. [see here](https://gohugo.io/templates/lists/#add-content-and-front-matter-to-list-pages)
+For example, section, taxonomy, etc. For example, the [blogs](https://coderyihaowang.github.io/yBlog/blog) page of the example site of my theme is rendered by a list template.
+That said, you CAN create a file corresponding to a particular list template; this way, you can provide front matter to the model of a list page. [see here](https://gohugo.io/templates/lists/#add-content-and-front-matter-to-list-pages)

 By default, you should see these three default template files under the `layouts/_default` folder: